python/devguide/triaging.rst

     - Skip issue
     - Good first issue
     - Other categorizations

+As triagers gain experience, they may have some intuition of when a PR should be closed.
+Triagers can recommend closing a PR, but the final decision must be made by a core developer.
+By having triagers and core developers work together, the author receives a careful consideration of their PR.
+This encourages future contributions, regardless of whether their PR is accepted or closed.

+Triagers can make use of the ``invalid`` and ``stale`` labels to suggest that a PR may be suitable for closure.
+For more information, see the :ref:`GitHub PR labels <github-pr-labels>` section.

 It is also of paramount importance to treat every contributor to the Python project kindly and with respect.
 Regardless of whether they're entirely new